OpenAgricultureFoundation/openag_python/docs/firmware_modules.rst

 metadata about the firmware module.
 In particular, it should be an instance of the :py:class:`openag.models.FirmwareModuleType` schema encoded as JSON.

+The system uses PlatformIO to compile Arduino sketches, so modules must also define a `library.json` file meeting the PlatformIO specifications.
+To work with our system, this file need only contain the fields `name` and `framework`.
+The `name` field should be the name of the module, and the `framework` field should have the value `arduino`.

 I/O Categories
 --------------